 - 5. Contracts for transplant services negotiated prior to October 1, 2012, are honored through the term of the contract. - 6.
-For transplant services not available in Mississippi and not listed in the most current Milliman U.S. Organ and Tissue Transplant Cost Estimates and Discussion, the Division of Medicaid will make payment using the Mississippi APR-DRG payment methodology.
+For transplant services not available in Mississippi and not listed in the Milliman U.S. Organ and Tissue Transplant Cost Estimates and Discussion in effect as of July 1, 2019, the Division of Medicaid will make payment using the Mississippi APR-DRG payment methodology.
 If Mississippi APR-DRG payment impacts access to care, the Division will reimburse what the domicile state pays for the service. - C. For specialized services not available in Mississippi, the Division of Medicaid will make payment based on Mississippi APR-DRG payment methodology.
-If Mississippi APR-DRG payment affects access to care, the Division will reimburse what the domicile state pays for the service or a comparable payment other states reimburse under APR-DRG.
+If Mississippi APR-DRG payment affects access to care, the Division will reimburse what the domicile state pays for the service or a comparable payment other states reimburse under APR-DRG